 The trick is to perform your reps as explosively as possible to give your cardiovascular system the best possible workout.
 Don’t get me wrong, you still want to control the weight, but you certainly shouldn’t be performing slow negatives or anything like that.
 The aim is to lift the bar as fast as possible while still remaining in complete control of it.

-You can also do the ball squat curl to press if you want a more quad-focused full-body exercise that also gets your heart pumping and your biceps burning.
+You can also do some leg and arm exercises like the ball squat curl to press if you want a more quad-focused full-body movement that also gets your heart pumping and your biceps burning.